 It is time I clean up my act.

-For a few years now I’ve been doing a version of the Standard Process Cleanse.
-That’s the protocol I’m following for the next 21 days, except using my own supplements rather than buying their program.
+For a few years now I’ve been doing my own version of a cleanse… it’s really more of a jump start though.
 Basically, it’s eating super clean and eliminating common allergens like eggs, dairy, nuts, and gluten.
 The first 10 days is meatless.
-The last 11 days includes chicken and deep sea fish.
+The last 11 days include chicken and deep sea fish.

 I’m only through Day 1, but here’s my first reactions:

 - I’m going to need to buy a lot more veggies

 - Some of the dishes I made when doing this previously are really good – I’m excited to bring them back

 - Fruit can make a fun ice cream dessert

 This WIAW is my first on the 21 clean(se).
 I’m still working out the best foods to bring and when to time protein and carbs to get the energy I need.

 Read on for my eats, and then check out Jenn’s blog for everyone else’s delicious creations!